Bell’s Palsy Exercises for the Face

 Another good tip before you get started would be to familiarize yourself with the muscles of your face.
 You could even look at a photo of the facial muscles on your smartphone, or print out a photo of it as a reference when you are exercising.
 Knowing which muscle groups are affected can help you target those specific muscle groups and helps improve your chances of recovery.

 Moving your muscles is very important since muscles tend to atrophy or waste away if they are unused.
-This means that if you suffer from the condition and do not under therapy using Bell’s Palsy exercises, you may not be able to fully recover from your condition.
+This means that if you suffer from the condition and do not undergo therapy using Bell’s Palsy exercises, you may not be able to fully recover from your condition.

 Move the different parts of your face